szigony/ceu-dv3/assignment/README.md

 #### `percentage_match`

-Calculates the intersection of the baseline viewing history (mine) and the uploaded file basedon on distinct titles.
+Calculates the intersection of the baseline viewing history (mine) and the uploaded file based on distinct titles.

 ### Charts

 ##### `my_theme`

-I created a custom theme for `ggplot2` that hides the background, some of the axis texts, gives an angle to the x axis, and sets a lighter color for the grids.
+I created a custom theme for `ggplot2` that hides the background, some of the axis texts, gives an angle to the x axis text, and sets a lighter color for the grids.

 #### `last_x_days_chart`